Pandava: The game of dice

 Reeling under the loss of half the lands of his future kingdom, Duryodhana's jealousy and rage were further fuelled by the Pandavas' success and prosperity.
 Eventually Shakuni sired yet another plot and got Duryodhana to invite the Pandavas over to his court for a game of dice (gambling).
 Shakuni was a master at gambling and owned a pair of dice which magically did his bidding.
 Owing to this, bet after bet, Yudhishthira lost all of his wealth, and eventually his kingdom, in the game.
 He was then enticed by Duryodhana and Shakuni to place his brothers as bets.
 Yudhishthira fell for it and put his brothers at stake, losing them too.
 He then placed himself as a bet and lost again.
 Duryodhana now played another trick and told Yudhishthira that he still had his wife Draupadi to place as a bet and if Yudhishthira won, he would return everything to the Pandavas.
 Yudhishthira fell for the ruse and bet Draupadi, losing her too.
 At this point, Duryodhana ordered that Draupadi, who was now a slave to him, be brought to the court.
 None of the Pandavas fought for their wife's honour.
 Duryodhana's younger brother Dushasana dragged Draupadi to the royal court, pulling her by her hair, insulting her dignity and asserting that she, like the Pandava brothers, was now their servant.
-This caused immense anguish to all the great warriors seated in the court, but each of them, namely, Bhishma (grandsire of the clan), Dronacharya (teacher/guru of Kauravas and Pandavas) and Kripacharya except Vidura remained silent.
+This caused immense anguish to all the great warriors seated in the court, but each of them, namely, Bheeshma (grandsire of the clan), Dronacharya (teacher/guru of Kauravas and Pandavas) and Kripacharya except Vidura remained silent.
 Duryodhana then ordered Dushasana to disrobe Draupadi before everyone, as a slave girl has no rights.
 The elders and warriors in the audience were shocked but did not intervene.
 As Dushasana began to disrobe her, she prayed to Krishna to protect her honour.
 Krishna, using his divine powers, protected her by providing her garments with an unending length.
 Dushasana, shocked and tired, gave up on disrobing Draupadi.
 Finally, as the blind king Dhritarashtra realized that this humiliation could prompt Draupadi to curse his sons, he intervened, apologizing to Draupadi for the behaviour of his sons, and turned the winnings of the dice game back over to the Pandava brothers, releasing them from the bondage of slavery.

 Incensed at the loss of all that he had won, Duryodhana threatened suicide and coerced his father into inviting the Pandavas for one last round of gambling, the terms of which were that the loser would be condemned to 12 years of exile into forests and a 13th year to be spent incognito, and if the cover is blown during the 13th year, another cycle of 13 years would ensue.
 Obeying their uncle's orders, the Pandavas played the round and again lost to Shakuni's cheating.
 However, this time, their patience had been nearly pushed to its edge.